 Photo by Pixta

 When signing up for fiber-optic Internet service, you must apply for a new contract on the official website of each service provider.
-Enter the information required to sign up, such as whether you live in an apartment or a stand-alone house, your address, and your full name in Japanese.
+Enter the information required to sign up, including your address, and your full name in Japanese.
+Whether you live in an apartment or a stand-alone house also factors into how much your Internet setup costs and bills will be.

-If you have difficulty entering the information in Japanese, please refer to the following internet service providers that offer English support.
+If you have difficulty entering the information in Japanese, the following ISPs offer their services in Tokyo and the rest of the country with English support.

 Photo by Pixta

-Depending on where you live, it might be necessary for the network operator to visit your house and install the cables needed for the Internet connection in your home.
+Depending on where you live, it might be necessary for the network operator to visit you and install the cables needed for the Internet connection in your home.
 If the previous tenant has installed a fiber-optic line, you can use it right away by setting up a router.

 New homes with no prior tenants, however, will require the cable installation.
 Although it depends on the provider, the installation fee ranges from 15,000 to 30,000 yen for apartments and condominiums.
 Cable installation in a stand-alone home will cost, on average, between 20,000 to 40,000 yen.
 However, there are frequent, special deals offering free installation, so if the timing is right, you can receive a bargain when getting your Internet set up.